mousseng/xitools/addons/xitools/README.md

 - `me` displays information about the player
 - `us` displays information about the party
 - `tgt` displays information about your target or subtarget
+- `crafty` is a crafting skill tracker and recipe list
+- `log` is a dev tool that dumps packets to a log file, probably not useful

 ## usage
-`/xitools` (or `/xit`) will bring up the config menu
+`/xitools` (or `/xit`) will bring up the config menu `/xitools crafty` (or `/xit craft`) will open the `crafty` window if it's enabled

 ## todo
 - [ ] `all`: hide ui when in cutscene